matestack/matestack-ui-core/docs/install/README.md

 # Install

-If your're using the classic Rails assets pipeline, this guide shows you how to add matestack to your Rails app.
+This guide shows you how to add matestack-ui-core to an existing rails application.

 ## Gemfile